PedroFarias/mimo/docs/common-code.md

 literally the same thing, ever.
 The only reason we have that is because to run, we can't have symlinks.
 So, whenever *not running*, just make them symlinks.

+The third one will simply do `to-symlink` and then `to-copy`, effectively syncing the code from the `src/common` to the other places.

 I know, this is ugly, but it's the nicest solution I could think of...

+*If you add more common files, ADD THEM TO THE SCRIPT.
+The script is very simple and doesn't do anything fancy to track symlinks.
+So, if you want something tracked, manually add them.
+Yes, I am incredibly lazy.*

 ## `firebase` folder